-If you are interested in funding your class trip through our Grant Assistance Program, please fill out our grant application and essay, and submit them to the Education Department.
 In addition, we offer a detailed Teacher’s Guide and Teacher Resource Center to help you plan your visit.
 K-12 educators can also participate in our Annual Educator Workshop.
 And, don’t forget to view our collection of links on our educational resources page.

 Our mission is to instill a life-long passion for learning in every student.
 To this goal, our Teacher’s Guides are designed to enhance your lesson plan with background information, aeronautics vocabulary, book lists, and classroom activities.
 Each activity strives to integrate aeronautic and Science, Technology, Engineering, and Mathematics (S.T.E.M.) related lessons with hands-on exercises.Our teaching guides also provide a springboard for learning that can be easily incorporated into your lesson plan.
 The science, math, history, and art connections are endless – just use the resource page at the back of our guide to fortify and expand your current curriculum.